viezel/NappTestFlight/README.md

 	NappTestFlight.takeOff("Your-Team-Token-Here"); //get token from Test Flight website NappTestFlight.passCheckpoint("create a checkpoint"); //make checkpoints in your code NappTestFlight.launchFeedback(); //get feedback from users

+	NappTestFlight.log(); //log - will show up in testflight sessions

 ### Author